-Tnsnames.ora is a SQL*Net/Oracle Network Manager configuration file that describes databases and how to connect to them.
-The file contains the connection name, protocol, address, network port, and instance name.
-The tnsnames.ora file translates the Oracle Net service alias in the connection string to a network address, protocol, service, and instance name.
+Tnsnames.ora is an SQL*Net/Oracle Network Manager configuration file that contains client-side network configuration parameters and describes the available Oracle databases and how to connect to them.
+The tnsnames.ora file is used to resolve your database alias to the full Oracle server database address from a client device.
+The file contains the database connection name, protocol, address (IP or FQDN), network port number, and instance name.
+The tnsnames.ora file translates the Oracle Net service alias in the connection string into a network address, protocol, service, and instance name.

 (ADDRESS = (PROTOCOL = TCP)(Host = de-mun-sap12.theitbros.com])(Port = 1522))

 (SERVICE_NAME = de_mun_sap12)